 In an era of enterprise Cloud, NetApp that recently declared revenues of $5.6 billion for fiscal 2016, is seeking to capture a bigger pie in India with its top-of-the-line secured data storage and expertise in all-flash array market.

 "At present, we are working with two Indian states and will soon deploy NetApp storage solutions in six to seven others.
-Our 'Smart City' campaign is centred on three key areas: citizen security, intelligent traffic management system (ITMS) and smart metering (of electricity supply)," Valluri told IANS in an interview.
+Our 'Smart City' campaign is centered on three key areas: citizen security, intelligent traffic management system (ITMS), and smart metering (of electricity supply)," Valluri told IANS in an interview.

 According to market research firm 6Wresearch, the India video surveillance market is projected to grow at a compounded annual growth of over 13 percent between 2016 and 2022.

 Key Reports Available: